peterlipan/AIEC/1-Preprocessing/README.md

 # Preprocessing of the AIEC dataset
+## Raw data

-The dataset contains the immunostaining images of 396 patients (90 MMRd, 161 NSMP, 95 P53abn, 50 POLEmut).
+The TIF dataset contains the PDL-1 immunostaining images of 396 patients (90 MMRd, 161 NSMP, 95 P53abn, 50 POLEmut).
 The raw structure of this dataset is as follows:

 ```
 AIEC_tiff/